mec328/astrochelle/README.md

 - math
 - etc
 #### data_models
 This folder contains configuration and state files for use within the module.
-For example, the propagator classes in `dynamics/propagation` are initialized with the `PropagatorConfig` and `PropagatorState` data models.
+For example, the propagator classes in `dynamics/propagation` are initialized with the `GVEPropagatorConfig` data model.
 (Why data models?
 Because they can inherently include validators to ensure that the user isn't setting trash variables.)

 ## examples
 The `examples` folder contains more detailed examples demonstrating code usage.
 TODO details on running examples